-The use of mobile phones or electronic devices is prohibited when the contest is officially underway.
+Unless prior approval is given by the NTC or SCC, the use of mobile phones or electronic devices is prohibited when the contest is officially underway.
 At other times the use of mobile phones, or electronic devices is allowed.
 If a mobile phone or electronic device is brought in the skill area and is confiscated by an NTC member, SCC is not responsible for lost or stolen property.
 It is strongly recommended that mobile phones or electronic devices not be brought in the skill area.
 The only exception to this rule is if the NTC clearly states that a music device is allowed.
-This exception must be included in the contest description and must have clear guidelines and restrictions to make sure no illegal recordings are brought at the Skill area.
+This exception must be included in the contest description and must have clear guidelines and restrictions to make sure no illegal recordings are brought in the Skill area.